Tirtstan/Godot-Unity-Gaming-Services/README.md

 **To use GodotUGS, you have to provide your game's project ID.
 Here's how you can:**

 -   In Your Browser:
-    -   Go to the [UGS Website](https://cloud.unity.com/home) and login or create an account.
+    -   Go to [Unity Gaming Services](https://cloud.unity.com/home) and login or create an account.
     -   At the top, choose a project or create one.
     -   Go to the dashboard of the project (on the side).
     -   Click on the Project settings button in the top right.